capraqua/LeWM-CoordinateGame/README.md

 ## Coordinate Game

-- 41x41 grid (range ±20), 80 random mines
+- Agent trains on a 41x41 grid (±20) with 80 mines
-- Agent sees mines within 1 step via 8 directional sensors
+- Agent plays on an 81x81 grid (±40) with 320 mines — testing out-of-distribution generalization
-- Actions: up, down, left, right (discrete)
+- 8 directional mine sensors (1-step visibility)
 - Stepping on a mine = -1 penalty
 - Goal: reach a random target position